- Address: Ukyo Ward, Kyoto, Japan

 95% of people who visit Kyoto include Arashiyama in their plan

 4 PM - 5 PM

-37.2% of people plan their visit to Arashiyama between 4 PM - 5 PM
+27.86% of people start their Arashiyama visit around 4 PM - 5 PM

 People usually take around 4 Hrs to see Arashiyama